ranma/arm-mcu/lpc11xx/README.txt

 Credits

-   The C run time startup code lpc11xxxx.S and linker script lpc11xxxx.ld were written by myself based on various examples on the Internet and in [1]The Definitive Guide to the ARM Cortex-M3.
+   The C run time startup code lpc11xxxx.S and linker scripts lpc11xxxx.ld were written by myself based on various examples on the Internet and in [1]The Definitive Guide to the ARM Cortex-M3.